uzyovoys/zenbot/_pages/pattern/entities.md

 ### Index time
 Note that there may be a long time before each item of the custom entity will be indexed.
-This depends on the overall size of entity\'s CSV file.
+This depends on the overall size of entity\'s TSV file.

 ### Matching performance
 Custom entities don\'t affect an overall matching performance once the index is built.